 Here are just a few of the benefits SoFi provides borrowers.

-- Loans are funded within 4 to 5 days
+- Loans are funded within four to five days.

 What Are SoFi’s Student Loan Refinance Interest Rates and Terms?